EiseiKashi/canvate/README.md

 ## Usage
 Load the canvate-v0-0-1.js
-Get a reference of the canvas in your page and create the Canvate.
+Always first, get a reference of the canvas in your page and instance with it the Canvate.

 ```jsx
 var myCanvas  = document.getElementById("myCanvasId");